-- Sponsored Memberships, including the New York State Society of Anesthesiologists (NYSSA) and the American Society of Anesthesiologists (ASA) - Journal Subscriptions, for Anesthesiology and Anesthesia & Analgesia - Total Wellbeing Program, a Resident Assistance Program provided by NexGen, which includes counseling services, legal and financial consultations, and a virtual concierge that provides assistance for maintaining a healthy work/life balance - Vacation Day and Meeting Day Allowances: residents are allowed a total of 20 paid vacation/sick days, and 5 paid meeting days per year; as per the American Board of Anesthesiology, residents may take a total of 60 vacation/sick days through their clinical residency (which excludes the PGY1 year).
-Any additional time off must be approved by the ABA.
+- iPad Mini, given to each individual resident at the start of their CA-1 year - Peer to Peer Support and Well Being, access to the CNYMIPS Peer Support Program and the Medical Society of the State of New York Peer to Peer program which include counseling services, legal and financial consultations, and other assistance for maintaining a healthy work/life balance - Vacation Day and Meeting Day Allowances: residents are allowed a total of 20 paid vacation/sick days, and 5 paid meeting days per year; as per the American Board of Anesthesiology, residents may take a total of 60 vacation/sick days through their clinical residency (which excludes the PGY1 year).
+Any additional time off must be approved by the ABA. - Sponsored Memberships, including the New York State Society of Anesthesiologists (NYSSA) and the American Society of Anesthesiologists (ASA) - Journal Subscriptions, for Anesthesiology and Anesthesia & Analgesia